ssuish/ssuish/README.md

 Interested to learn computing, algorithms, gamedev and software engineering.

 2022 Milestone:
--> Learn advanced python and c programming.
+-> Learn python and c programming.
--> Learn advanced data structures and algorithms.
+-> Learn data structures and algorithms.
 -> Make a first large-scale project.
 -> Make a first portfolio.